-SHRI G. R, MHAISEKAR: I was talking about energy and I was saying that it has to be popularised and you should provide incentive for the popularisation of the instruments that work on solar energy.
-That was what I was submitting.
+SHRI G. R. MHAISEKAR: I was talking about energy and I was saying that it has to be popularised and you should provide incentive for the popularisation of the instruments that work on solar energy.
+That what I was submitting.

-Then I come to a very important point wluch was so much discussed.
-(Time bell rings) I will conclude in two or three minutes. was about unemployment.
-I have stating here-and quite a few of us having been emphasising it-that a schema like the Maharashtra's Employment Guarantee Scheme should be implemented all over country.
-It hag been discussed in this House time and again.
-I wish the Central the State Governments Government and should be mark on such schemes wherein you provide 50 per cent finance and the State provides 5t) per" cent finance for the Employment Guarantee Scheme like that of Maharashtra.
+Then I come to a very important point which was so much discussed.
+(Time bell rings) I will conclude in two or three minutes.
+That was about unemployment, I have stating here-and quite a few of us having been emphasising it-that scheme like the Maharashtra's Employment Guarantee Scheme should be implemented all over the It has been discussed in this House time and again.
+I wish the Central Government and the State Governments should be mark on such schemes wherein you provide 50 per cent finance and the State provides per cent finance for the Employment Guarantee Scheme like that of Maharashtra.
 That is what I have been saying.

-Very recently the Maharashtra Chief Minister Antulay has been working very enthusiastically and on very sound lines on two schemes.
+Very recently the Maharashtra Chief Minister Antulay has been working very enthusiastically and very sound lines on two schemes.
 One is that of Sanjay Niradhari Yojna.
-I do not want to discuss too much about it. but under the scheme loans have been offered, without interest of Rs.
-2,S00 for every family in every district in order to enable them to start some occupation through which they can earn their bread.
+I do not want to discuss too much about it, but under the scheme loans have been offered, without interest of Rs.
+2,500 for every family in every district in order to enable them to start some occupation through which they can earn their bread.
 And recently they have pronounced....

-(Interruptions) I know, I know; (Interruptions)
+(Interruptions) I know, know.
+(Interruptions)

-SHRI SADASHIV BAGAITKAR: No iouns.
+SHRI SADASHIV BAGAITKAR: No loans.

-SHRI G. R. MHAISEKAR: No, no.

-1 This la wrong.
-I have been wording on th" Committee.
-There have been j earmiri'Afd amounts being given to J the districts and there are thousands of applications which are being screened and I am sure quite a large number of small families are going to find occupation, not mere occupation but economically productive occupation for that matter.
+SHRI G. R. MHAISEKAR: No. no. This is wrong.
+I have been working on the Committee.
+There have been earmanied amounts being given to the districts and there are thousands of applications which are being screened and I am sure quite a targe number of small families are going to find occupation, not mere occupation but economically productive occupation for that matter.

-And then there is another scheme that has been declared by the Maharashtra Government which is called the Sanjay Anudaan Yojana for the physically handicapped people, and I would again appeal to the Finance Minister that wherever such schemes are initiated or introduced, the Central Government should come to the rescue of such States
+And then there is another scheme that has been declared by the Maharashtra Government which is called the Sanjay Anudaan Yojana for the physically handicapped people, and I would again appeal to the Minister that wherever such schemes are initiated or introduced, the Central Government should come to the rescue of such States.

 Now, about population.
 Sir I will take just one minute and finish.
 A lot of things have been said about population.
-It is hightime that those who were very vitriolic about population control methods that were adopted in 1976-77 should themselves come to normalcy and think, about what is happening in this country.
-All our estimates have just crumbled.
-The ad hoc Census Report of 1981 shows a very sad state of affairs..
+It is hightime that those who were very vitriolic about population control methods that were adopted in 1976-77 should themselves come to normalcy and think about what is happening in this All our estimates have just crumbled.
+The ad hoc Census Report of shows a very sad state of affairs.
 In some districts the population has increased by 42 per cent.
 Somebody was saying that there should be no force, no pressure.
 I do not know what is the definition of "force".
 If God forces us to die, then that will be the correct definition of "force".
-T would therefore say at least let the Government take steps of withdrawing all facilities that are offered by I the Government in such cases where the family goes beyond two children.
+T would therefore say at least let the Government take steps of withdrawing all facilities that are offered by the Government in such cases where the family goes beyond two children.

-VICE-CHAIRMAN THE (SHRI ARVIND GANESH KULKARNI): Please conclude.
+THE VICE-CHAIRMAN (SHRI ARVIND GANESH KULKARNI): Please conclude.

-SHRI G. R, MHAISEKAR: Well, Sir, I have to conclude.
-The time 1 is short.
-I would appeal to the Finance Minister to do aU that is possible to see that such factors which upset the Finance Bill and the finance policy do not affect the budget policy and he gets positive results.
+Well, SHRI G. R. MHAISEKAR: The time Sir, I have to conclude. is short.
+I would appeal to the Fin-. ance Minister to do all that is possible to see that such factors which upset the Finance Bill and the finance policy do not affect the budget policy and he gets positive results.